-NOTE: In order to receive fellowship grant funds, grantees must provide the Arts Endowment with banking information for a United States bank only.
+NOTE: In order to receive fellowship grant funds, grantees must provide the NEA with banking information for a United States bank only.

 The Internal Revenue Code provides that the full amount of a fellowship grant is taxable to its recipient.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.

-NOTE: This list highlights some of the significant legal requirements that may apply to a fellowship applicant or grant recipient, however, it is not exhaustive.
-More information regarding these and other legal requirements may be found at our General Terms & Conditions.
-Note that there may be other applicable legal requirements that are not listed here.
+NOTE: This list highlights some of the significant legal requirements that may apply to a fellowship applicant or grant recipient; however, it is not exhaustive.
+More information regarding these and other legal requirements may be found in our General Terms & Conditions.
+There may be other applicable legal requirements that are not listed here.

-Debarment and Suspension procedures.
-The fellowship applicant and grant recipient must comply with the record keeping and other requirements set forth in Subpart C of 2 CFR 180, as adopted by the National Endowment for the Arts in 2 CFR 3254.
+- Debarment and Suspension procedures.
+The fellowship applicant and grant recipient must comply with requirements set forth in Subpart C of 2 CFR 180, as adopted by the National Endowment for the Arts in 2 CFR 32.3254.
 Failure to comply may result in the debarment or suspension of the fellowship grant and the National Endowment for the Arts suspending, terminating and/or recovering funds.

-The Drug-Free Workplace Act of 1988 (41 U.S.C.
-701 et seq. and 2 C.F.R.
-Part 3256).
+- The Drug-Free Workplace Act of 1988 (41 U.S.C.
+701 et seq. and 2 CFR pt.
+3256).
 The grant recipient is required comply with notification and other requirements of the Drug-Free Workplace Act.

-By signing the application form, the Applicant certifies that he or she is in compliance with the statutes outlined below and all related National Endowment for the Arts regulations and will maintain records and submit the reports that are necessary to determine compliance.
+By signing the application form on Grants.gov, the Applicant certifies that he or she follows the statutes outlined below and all related National Endowment for the Arts regulations and will maintain records and submit the reports that are necessary to determine compliance.

 We may conduct a review to ensure compliance.
 If we determine that a grantee has failed to comply with these statutes, we may suspend, terminate, and/or recover funds.
 This assurance is subject to judicial enforcement.